To understand the Coast Guard promotion timeline, you first must know the Coast Guard ranks have four different categories.

 These categories include enlisted, petty officers, warrant officers, and commissioned officers.

-Also, the Coast Guard is a part of Homeland Security during times of peace, but if we are at war, they become a part of the Navy.
+Also, the Coast Guard is part of Homeland Security during times of peace, but if we are at war, they become a part of the Navy.

 Furthermore, the Coast Guard uses a letter and a number to show the ratings and pay grade, and rank is different than a Seaman’s pay grade.